jmbeck15/axe-and-pick/how_to_build.markdown

 How To Build
 =================
 Axe and Pick is built in C++ using the Qt libraries.
-The interface is entirely written in QML (Java-script).
+The interface is entirely written in QML (Javascript).

 #### Overview